This pumpkin garlic pasta will satisfy all your savory fall cravings with it’s creamy texture and hint of seasonal spices.

 Trees turn into brown sticks, days are short and my favorite 2 pairs of oversized sweatpants have come out of their summer hibernation spot in my closet and will pretty much never leave the lower half of my body until April.

 This is the time I’m ok with pushing a creamy, decadent fall inspired meal like this pumpkin garlic pasta on you.

-Not in mid August, not even in late September but now, in the beginning of November with the start of the holiday season right around the corner.
+Not in mid August, not even in late September (I’ll be eating creamy white bean pasta those months when I need a comforting carby fix) but now, in the beginning of November with the start of the holiday season right around the corner.